Esri/offline-editor-js/README.md

 * Sub-mobiles (see `/vendor` directory)

    * [offline.js](https://github.com/hubspot/offline) - it allows detection of the online/offline condition and provides events to hook callbacks on when this condition changes
-   * [bootstrap-map](https://github.com/Esri/bootstrap-map-js.git) - UI creation using bootstrap and ArcGIS maps (used in samples)
    * [IndexedDBShim](https://github.com/axemclion/IndexedDBShim) - polyfill to simulate indexed db functionality in browsers/platforms where it is not supported (notably iOS Safari, PhoneGap, Android Chrome)
    * [jasmine.async](https://github.com/derickbailey/jasmine.async.git) - library to help implementing tests of async functionality (used in tests)